Improved Concentration for Mean Estimators via Shrinkage: Introduction

-Assuming existence of second moment, \cite{lee2022optimal} obtained the optimal sub-Gaussian constant $L = \sqrt{2}$ under the asymptotic regime $\big(\frac{1}{n}\ln\frac{1}{\delta}, \delta\big)\to (0,0)$ by employing the estimator \eqref{eq:lv}.
+Still in the finite variance setting, \cite{lee2022optimal} showed that the estimator \eqref{eq:lv} is sub-Gaussian.
+While they do not provide constants in finite samples, they show that the constant approaches the optimal $L = \sqrt{2}$ in the asymptotic limit $\big(\frac{1}{n}\ln\frac{1}{\delta}, \delta\big)\to (0,0)$.
 They do so through a reweighting scheme on top of an already sub-Gaussian base estimator $\widehat{\kappa}$, exploiting a data-dependent scaling factor analogous to the Z-estimator \( \widehat{\alpha } \).
 More recently, \cite{lee2025} showed that this estimator preserves optimal concentration bounds under adversarial contamination and infinite-variance distributions under the same asymptotics and assuming $\eps n \in O\big(\ln\frac{1}{\delta}\big)$.
 Our framework is fundamentally more general and conceptually distinct in two key aspects.
-First, we make no structural assumptions on the base estimator \(\widehat{\kappa}\), which can be any preliminary estimate of location, and may not even be sub-Gaussian.
-Second, our work introduces a broad class of shrinkage functions \(w(\cdot)\).
-This generality comes at the cost of assuming that $\widehat{\kappa}$ is independent of $X_{1:n}$, which we believe to be an artifact of our proofs.
+First, we make no structural assumptions on the base estimator \(\widehat{\kappa}\), which can be any preliminary estimate of location, and may not even be consistent.
+Second, while \cite{lee2022optimal} considers only the choice $w(t) = (1-t^2)_+$, our work applies to a broad class of shrinkage functions \(w(\cdot)\) and proves that the resulting estimators $\widehat{\mu}$ concentrate well through a single unified device.

-Other novel sub-Gaussian estimators have also been proposed. \cite{mathieu2022concentration} studies concentration properties of mean estimators through their influence function under the adversarial contamination context. \cite{minsker2021robust} introduce an estimator that splits the sample in $K$ buckets, and use the empirical deviation $\widehat{\sigma}_j$ and empirical mean $\widehat{\mu}_j$ of each bucket $j = 1,2,\dots, K$ to construct the weighted average $\sum_{j=1}^K \widehat{\mu}_j \widehat{\sigma}_j^{-r} / \sum_{j=1}^K \widehat{\sigma}_j^{-r}$ for some parameter $r \geq 1$, showing that it is robust to a weaker form of contamination. \cite{minsker2023efficient} studies some modifications to the median-of-means construction to achieve better constants (see also \cite{lecue2020robust}).